Mean estimation in the add-remove model of differential privacy: Introduction

-This standard algorithm is given in Algorithm~\ref{alg:very_old}.
-The noise added in Algorithm~\ref{alg:very_old} is proportional to $\max(|\ell|, |u|)$, which can be prohibitive for many datasets.

-Algorithm~\ref{alg:current} is a minor modification to Algorithm~\ref{alg:very_old} where the inputs are shifted by $(\ell+u)/2$ before computing the sum.
-The shift reduces the sensitivity of the sum to $(u-\ell)/2$, which improves the error.
-It can be shown that under this algorithm, for any dataset $D$,
+The noise added in Algorithm~\ref{alg:very_old} is proportional to $\max(|\ell|, |u|)$, which can be badly suboptimal, for instance if $l = 10^6$ and $u = 10^6+1$.
+Algorithm~\ref{alg:current} modifies Algorithm~\ref{alg:very_old} by shifting the inputs by $(\ell+u)/2$ before computing the sum, reducing the sensitivity to $(u-\ell)/2$.
+This improves the error, sometimes dramatically.
+It can be shown that, for any dataset $D \in \cD^*(\ell, u)$,

-and hence,
+and hence

+As before, $o(1)$ indicates a term that vanishes as the minimum dataset size $n_0$ grows; for simplicity, we drop $n_0$ in the notation of $R_{\sw}$ and $R_{\ar}$ for the rest of the paper.

+This result is still a factor of two larger than the swap model lower bound in~\eqref{eq:swap}, and the loss is even further from $R_{\sw}$ in the low-privacy regime where $\epsilon$ is large.
+Recently, \citet{kamath2023bias} proposed a generic mechanism to convert a differentially private algorithm in the swap model to a differentially private algorithm in the add-remove model and instantiated it for the unbiased mean estimation problem.
+However, their focus was not the constant in the mean squared error, and the stated result \citep[Theorem D.6]{kamath2023bias} has a constant of $9$.

-The factor two difference between the bounds on add-remove model~\eqref{eq:current} and the swap model~\eqref{eq:swap} raises a natural question: is the mean estimation under the add-remove model inherently harder?
-We answer this question in this paper.
+Thus, a natural question remains: is mean estimation in the add-remove model inherently harder than in the swap model?
+We show in this paper that the answer is no.